tsaplev/traveljournal/README.md

 ### Complete flightradar profile

-App uses [my.flightradar24.com](https://my.flightradar24.com) as the main source for flights data so sign up and complete profile if you don't have one.
+App uses [my.flightradar24.com](https://my.flightradar24.com) as the main source for flights data so sign up and complete your profile if you don't have one.

 ### Set up configuration file